-• Status of Storm King
+- Status of Storm King

 Storm King Mountain

-REPORT ALL TRAFFIC SAFETY ISSUES | REFERENCE CLOSEST MILE MARKER WHEN CALLING
+REFERENCE CLOSEST MILE MARKER WHEN CALLING

 For Real Time Traffic Conditions in the Hudson Valley, visit NY 511 Hudson Valley Traffic Management Center

 June 2024 Contractors are expected to begin drainage, median barrier, and wall improvements on 9W between Cornwall and Highlands.
-Improvements to drainage including underdrain installation, reestablishing asphalt gutters at sufficient depths, replacement of wall parapet, replacement of median concrete barriers the entire lenght of Storm King Mountain.
+Improvements to drainage including underdrain installation, reestablishing asphalt gutters at sufficient depths, replacement of wall parapet, replacement of median concrete barriers the entire length of Storm King Mountain.
 This infrastructure investment is valued over $20MM.

-July 9 2023 flash flooding from a severe thunderstorm washed out a large section of NY-218.
+9 July 2023 flash flooding from a severe thunderstorm washed out a large section of NY-218.
 Work is underway and the roadway is expected to be restored in fall, 2024.

 October/November 2018 Motorists have submitted numerous concerns to NYS DOT and Elected State Officials regarding seemingly worsening flooding conditions after paving was completed over the summer.
 Through grassroots efforts by several members of the Facebook group, "Status of Storm King," NYS DOT is in the process of implementing an action plan to hopefully improve drainage issues before Winter.
 To ensure open communications with all stakeholders, please use our form to submit your comments.
 If there is a safety issue that requires immediate attention, please contact the respective Police agency with jurisdiction identified by Mile Markers or Dial 9-1-1.